justunsix/debezium-tests/localdev.md

   - Windows Terminal
   - VS Code
     - WSL Remote Extension
+  - Create new or use existing Docker Hub ID
 - Restart your machine manually
 -  Install flavour of Linux from Microsoft Store
 -  Launch the flavour and configure it